GilbitGitfried/solid-umbrella/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+The team leader will keep track of deadlines and remind/check-in with team members to ensure everything is done.

 ## Add any other rules that your team establishes to help each other work effectively together